talbii/tal.bi/src/routes/posts/lagranges-theorem/+page.md

 tags: ['math', 'done-quick', 'group-theory']
 ---

 Lagrange's theorem is a relatively simple and powerful theorem.
 In its core, it says that the order of any subgroup divides the order of the original group.
-More specifically, it even gives us the quotient.
+In fact, Lagrange also specifies the exact value of the quotient.

 > **Theorem.** (*Lagrange*) Given a group $G$ and a subgroup $S \le G$, denote with $[G:S]$ the number of cosets of $S$ in $G$.
 Then $\left\lvert G \right\rvert = [G:S] \cdot \left\lvert S \right\rvert$.